cositools/scoords/README.md

 c = SkyCoord(lon = 0*u.deg, lat = 0*u.deg, frame = SpacecraftFrame(attitude = attitude))
 ```

-The following formats are supported to specify the orientation:
+There are class methods to specify the orientation in any of the following formats:
-- A rotation matrix
+- A rotation matrx
 - A vector co-directional to the axis of rotation
 - A quaternion
 - A `scipy`'s `Rotation` object
 - The direction the spacecraft coordinates axes point to

-Once the attitude, we can transform from/to any other frame supported by astropy
+Once the attitude is specified, we can transform from/to any other frame supported by astropy

 ```python